top of page

 meg@meg-white.com

 Meg holds a BA in Media Arts and Production from University of Technology, Sydney.
-She is the recipient of ACS Drew Llewelyn Camerimage Scholarship and inaugural recipient of the Screen Australia Onbass Fellowship, which enabled her to attend the American Film Institute Conservatory under full scholarship.
+She is the recipient of ACS Drew Llewelyn Camerimage Scholarship and inaugural recipient of the Screen Australia Onbass Fellowship, from which she earned her full scholarship MFA in Cinematography at the American Film Institute.
+She was listed as a 2022 Rising Talent by Inside Film Magazine.

 In addition to her cinematography work, Meg has exhibited three solo photography exhibitions, AND I THOUGHT I WAS DREAMING, FRACTURES and LOVESICK.
 Her photo ANDREW MASON from AND I THOUGHT I WAS DREAMING was a finalist in the 2018 Head On Photo Festival portrait category.